pbstark/basicsKavli18/kavliStat18.md

 | rest of London | 256,423 | 1,422 | 59 |

-### Louis and bloodletting
+#### Louis and bloodletting

 Pierre-Charles-Alexandre Louis was an early 19th century physician in Paris.
 At the time, bloodletting (by leaches or lancets) was a commonly accepted remedy for almost anything; the theory was that illnesses were caused by inflammation of various organs, and that bleeding the subject reduced that inflammation.
 The leading physician promoting the use of leeches, Broussais, was so successful that France imported 42 medical million leeches in 1833.

 Louis compared pnueumonia patients bled "early" with those bled "late."
+See the [data transcribed by Morabia](http://www.epidemiology.ch/history/louis.htm).

 ---

 ## Lecture 2: Probability Models
 Equally likely outcomes, the frequency theory, the subjective theory, probability as metaphor, probability models, Kolmogorov’s axioms, consequences of the axioms, partitions, conditional probability, the multiplication rule, Bayes’ rule, the law of total probability, useful probability inequalities.
 Box models, sampling distributions, the Law of Large Numbers, the expected value, common distributions arising from 0-1 boxes.
-Parameters, statistics, and estimation.
+Parameters, statistics, and estimators.
 Ontology of probability in applications.
 Bayesian and frequentist uncertainties; credible intervals and confidenece intervals.
 Probability models in practice: earthquake probabilities, climate change and extinctions, birds and wind turbines.

 ### Assignment